Olympus E-M10 vs Panasonic LX100

-The Olympus OM-D E-M10 and the Panasonic Lumix DMC-LX100 are two digital cameras that were revealed to the public, respectively, in January 2014 and September 2014.
+The Olympus OM-D E-M10 and the Panasonic Lumix DMC-LX100 are two digital cameras that were announced, respectively, in January 2014 and September 2014.
 The E-M10 is a mirrorless interchangeable lens camera, while the LX100 is a fixed lens compact.
 Both cameras are equipped with a Four Thirds sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 12.7 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 12.7 MP.

 An illustration of the physical size and weight of the Olympus E-M10 and the Panasonic LX100 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the E-M10 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX100 is notably smaller (22 percent) than the Olympus E-M10.
 In this context, it is worth noting that neither the E-M10 nor the LX100 are weather-sealed.